 Espostoa lanata (Kunth) Britton & Rose

-Peruvian Old Man Cactus, Peruvian Snowball Cactus, Peruvian Old Man, Cotton Ball Cactus, New Old-man Cactus, Snowball Cactus, Snowball Old Man
+Cotton Ball Cactus, New Old Man Cactus, Peruvian Old Man, Peruvian Old Man Cactus, Peruvian Snowball Cactus, Snowball Cactus, Snowball Old Man

 How to Grow and Care

-Several species of Espostoa, are especially popular in cultivation due to their fuzzy white hairy appearance.
-The plants are typically sold by large commercial growers as up to 12 inch (30 cm) stems.
+Several species of Espostoa are especially popular in cultivation due to their fuzzy white hairy appearance.
+Large commercial growers typically sell the plants as up to 12 inches (30 cm) tall stems.
 However, being large columnar species, these plants do not grow nearly as vigorously in pots as they would in the ground.
-Plants tend to quickly fill the pots becoming pot bound and then growth slows to a crawl.
-As such, these plants rarely, if ever reach maturity meaning they don't produce the cephalium and subsequently do not flower.
+Plants tend to fill the pots, quickly becoming pot-bound, and then growth slows to a crawl.
+These plants rarely, if ever, reach maturity, meaning they don't produce the cephalium and subsequently do not flower.
 On the other hand, those in warmer climates that can plant the species directly in the ground may indeed have plants that form a nice grouping of stems that will eventually flower.